 As the first man to introduce a rider to zebras, Gary and his son, Craig, have worked with horses who present all sorts of problems.
 These range from refusing to load onto horseboxes, ridden issues such as bolting, bucking, rearing or napping, fear of traffic, farrier or vet phobias and many other challenges faced by horse owners from all disciplines, be it happy hackers or competition horses.

 Gary’s expertise in dealing with horses spans over 35 years and January 2018 brought about a slight re-structuring in the business.
-The decision was made to focus purely on working in the racing industry for racehorses who have a range of issues, most notably those with issues when being loaded into starting stalls but the team also break in hundreds of horses each year – although he prefers the term ‘start’.
+The decision was made to focus purely on working in the racing industry for racehorses who have a range of issues, most notably those with issues when being loaded into starting stalls but the team also start (break-in) hundreds of horses each year – although he prefers the term ‘start’.
 ‘Breaking-in’ is a very negative term.

 The most notable of his racing successes to date is Sea The Stars for Irish trainer John Oxx and the mighty Kingman for John Gosden.